There are many uses for vinegar in the garden. From getting rid of weeds to keeping away pests, there is a role for it in your vegetable garden.

 11. Boost Acid-Loving Plants

-This product can add the needed acidity to soils for certain plants.
+This product can also help lower the pH of soil for certain plants.

-To use vinegar as fertilizer for plants that like acidic soil, make a solution by combining one cup of plain white household vinegar with a gallon of water.
+To use vinegar to aid plants that like acidic soil, make a solution by combining one cup of plain white household vinegar with a gallon of water.

-Next, pour or spray into the soil around plants and shrubs like azaleas, hydrangeas, and camellias.
+Next, water your plants with this vinegar solution.
+Apply it to the soil around plants and shrubs like azaleas, hydrangeas, and camellias.

 12. Help Seeds Germinate Better

 Some seeds are difficult to germinate.
-But some farmers find that soaking them overnight in a bowl of water along with 2 to 3 tablespoons of vinegar helps speed up the germination process.
+However, some farmers find that soaking them in vinegar helps speed up the germination process [2].

 13. Test the Soil for Alkalinity

-There is no need to buy anything to test soil pH levels.
+There is no need to buy a soil pH test kit to test if your soil is alkaline.

-Adding half a cup of white vinegar to one cup of garden soil in a container will help with the results.
-If it begins to fizz, then the soil is alkaline, having a pH level of 7-8.
+All you have to do is add half a cup of white vinegar to one cup of garden soil in a container.
+If it begins to fizz, then the soil is alkaline.

 14. Clean and Wash Vegetables